Pints, Pounds, & Pâté

 The weather fluctuates - depending on what time you hit the parks, if it's winter, it could be in the 40's/50's and you might want a small jacket...with the knowledge that it may be in the 70's when you return.
 I'd recommend either a light cardigan that you can easily jam in your purse, or a windbreaker, depending on the time of year.

 The unfortunate reality of any trip is that it might rain, even in the happiest place on earth.
 And you are definitely not going to spend your entire day in the hotel just because of a bit of rain.
-While you can certainly rock the indelible...Disney poncho, why not just bring an umbrella and some rain-proof shoes (such as the aforementioned topsiders and windbreaker)?
+While you can certainly rock the indelible...Disney poncho, why not just bring an umbrella, a light jacket, and some rain-proof shoes.

 I would highly recommend not wearing pool flip flops to the parks in the rain, as your feet will be covered in whatever sort of germs are on the ground in Disney World, and I think we'd all rather not think about that.
 Additionally, walking a long distance in wet shoes will definitely cause serious rubbing.
 Ouch!